ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 	- Time based psycasts require the caster to be busy with the psycast for the casting time.
 When the specified time passes, the psycast casts.
 These psycasts can be interrupted with actions.
 - If the caster is damaged during the casting time, they make a Wisdom saving throw.
 The DC is equal to 10 or half the damage received, whichever is higher.
 On a failure, the psycast is interrupted.
 On a success, nothing happens.
 ## Psycast Costs
 - There are two resources that are concerned with casting psycasts, [[Neural Heat]] and [[Psyfocus]].
 Both are detailed in-depth in their own documents.
-You pay these costs when you use the psycast but you do not roll on the [[Exceeding the Neural Heat Limit|cast effect table]] (if applicable) until you cast .
+You pay these costs when you use the psycast but you do not roll on the [[Exceeding the Neural Heat Limit|cast effect table]] (if applicable) until you cast.
 	- [[Neural Heat]] rapidly dissipates and limits how many psycasts you can cast in a short time.
 	- [[Psyfocus]] is only regenerated on rest and limits how many psycasts you can cast before having to rest.
 ## Psycast Range
 - All psycasts have a range, this is referred to by other properties such as targeting and has no inherent effects on the psycast.
-	- "Self" means the psycast has no need for a range or targets the caster.
+	- "Self" means the psycast has no need for a range.
 ## Psycast Targeting
 - All psycasts have a target, it determines what the caster can choose to be the target of the psycast.
 The target must be in the caster's line of sight unless otherwise stated and the target is determined when the psycast is cast.
 	- "Self" refers to the caster.